mahammad-mostafa/topics-blog/README.md

 Every post contains comments & likes.
 Each user displays (`name` / `photo` / `bio`) & number of his `posts`.
 Each post displays (`title` / `text`) & number of its `comments` & `likes`.
+Any user can delete his own posts & comments.
 Pagination through posts using `kaminari` gem.
+Authentication using `Devise` gem.
+Authorization using `CanCanCan` gem.
-It is built using `Rails` framework with `Ruby`.
+Porject is built using `Rails` framework with `Ruby`.
-The project is configured to use `PostgreSQL` database.
+It is configured to use `PostgreSQL` database.
-Unit tests are carried on models & controller requests using `RSpec`.
+Unit tests are carried on (models / controller / views) using `RSpec`.

 📌 **Tech Stack:**
 - Programming language is `Ruby`